 - bone marrow disorders

-- edema (a buildup of fluid in the tissues)
+- edema (fluid buildup in the tissues)

 - hepatitis (liver infection)

-- inflammatory bowel diseases
+- inflammatory bowel disease

 - kidney disease